itscodenation/int-u1l1-23-24-exercises/README.md

-# Welcome to Code Nation

-## Lesson 1.1: Introduction and Class Registration
+# Lesson 1.1: Introduction and Class Registration

 ### 🎯 Objectives
 - Understand the purpose and mission of Code Nation.